 - Select the latest "Annual Statistical Bulletin"

-- Look on the Table of Contents (page 2) and find PRICES, Grazing Fees and Cash Rent by County.
+- Look on the Table of Contents (page 2) under PRICES

-- Grazing Fee Rates for Cattle (Animal Unit, Cow-calf pair, or per head) are on a monthly basis ($/mo).
+- Grazing Fee Rates for Cattle (Animal Unit, Cow-calf pair, or per head) are on a monthly basis ($/animal/mo) by State and Grazing Region

-- Cash rent per acre is on an annual basis ($/acre/year).
+- Cash Rent Expenses per Acre by County is on an annual basis for Cropland and Pasture ($/acre/year)

 Remember, in most pastures forage will not be available year-round.
 Take this into account when comparing rates (dollars per acre on an annual basis or dollars per month per animal) among these tables.